RNA-FRETools/MASH-FRET/docs/output-files/bet-beta-factors.md

 ## Structure

-FRET pair-specific gamma factors are organized column-wise with each column corresponding to a FRET pair, and row-wise by appending the same columns for each molecule.
+FRET pair-specific beta factors are organized column-wise with each column corresponding to a FRET pair, and row-wise by appending the same columns for each molecule.

 ```
 FRET1-2	FRET1-3	FRET2-3